Car Accidents, Injuries, and Dealing With the Insurance Company

 This often makes dealing with the insurance company complicated and frustrating.
 When you’re trying to get the most money for your claim – even those that do not cross the no-fault threshold – it’s helpful to hire an experienced Boston accident lawyer for assistance.

 Beneficial results are often the product of preparedness and persistence.
 That means first and foremost, promptly seeking medical attention.
 This is true even if you feel “fine” because a delay in being examined could hurt your case.
-Beyond that, if possible, crash victims should document the scene by talking to witnesses, calling police and taking photographs.
+Beyond that, if possible, crash victims should document the scene by talking to witnesses, calling the police and taking photographs.

 The majority of crash cases are resolved via a settlement, either with your own insurer or the insurer of the at-fault driver.
 Less often, crashes result in a lawsuit that is resolved in court.